exercism/v3/languages/csharp/exercises/concept/arrays/.docs/hints.md

 ### 3. Check how many birds visited yesterday

+- Remember that the counts are ordered by day from oldest to most recent, with the last element representing today.
-- The second last element has a fixed index (remember to start counting from zero).
+- Accessing the second last element can be done either by using its (fixed) index (remember to start counting from zero) or by calculating its index using the [array's size][array-length].

 ### 4. Check the count for a specific day